 The best way for coaches to master their sales process is to create a complimentary mini-coaching session for prospective clients – anywhere from 30-60 minutes depending on the price point of your packages.
 The more money you expect a prospective client to spend with you, the more time you should be willing to give upfront.

 All of your marketing efforts up until this point should be steering your potential clients towards this complimentary session because once you get them in front of you, you are able to dig in deeper to find the specifics that will resonate with them.
 When you are marketing you are communicating on a one-to-many basis so you are sending the same message to multiple people.
 It can be hard to make this personalized and is almost impossible to know exactly what is going on for your client at this level.
 Once you have them in a one-on-one conversation though you can hone in on exactly what is going on for them and exactly how your package/program/service will create the transformation they are looking for.

 Mastering your sales processes doesn’t have to be difficult, but it is something that as the owner of the company, you are responsible for.
 If you are in a position to bring in a salesperson, great, if not, it’s all on you and quite honestly it should be.
 If I am going to be working with a coach one-on-one and dropping some significant money, I’d be wanting to meet that coach in my complimentary session and not their salesperson, that doesn’t create trust for me, especially with most coaching sessions now being held remotely.

-If you need help with figuring out your sales processes, sales coaching and how to connect them to your marketing efforts, reach out and book a complimentary exploration call with me.
+Ready to get help with figuring out your sales processes, sales coaching, and how to connect them to your marketing efforts?
+Reach out and book a complimentary exploration call with me.
 Together we can understand what challenges you are facing in this area.